Viktor Sheynis

-Viktor Leonidovich Sheynis (Виктор Леонидович Шейнис; February 16, 1931, Kyiv, Ukrainian SSR – June 25, 2023) was a Soviet and Russian politician, economist, political scientist, and member of the Political Committee of the Yabloko Party.
+Viktor Leonidovich Sheynis (Виктор Леонидович Шейнис; 16 February 1931 – 25 June 2023) was a Soviet and Russian politician, economist, political scientist, and member of the Political Committee of the Yabloko Party.
 He held a doctorate in economics.

 Biography

-Born into a Jewish family, in Kiev, Ukrainian SSR, he graduated from the History Department of Leningrad State University.
+Born into a Jewish family, in Kiev, Ukrainian SSR, Sheynis graduated from the History Department of Leningrad State University.
 In 1966, he earned his PhD in Economics from the Economics Department of Leningrad State University, with a dissertation titled "Portuguese Colonialism in Africa: Economic Problems and Development Trends in the Postwar Period".
 In 1982, he earned his Doctor of Economics from the Institute of World Economy and International Relations of the Soviet Academy of Sciences, with a dissertation titled "Economic Growth, Social Processes, and Differentiation of Developing Countries: Problems and Contradictions".
-He is also a professor.
+He was also a professor.

-Work and Political Protest
+Work and political protest

-From 1954 to 1957, he worked as a history teacher at Leningrad School No. 107.
+From 1954 to 1957, Sheynis worked as a history teacher at Leningrad School No. 107.
 From 1957 to 1958, he was a graduate student at the Institute of Oriental Studies of the Soviet Academy of Sciences.

 In 1957, Sheynis, along with other authors, wrote the article "The Truth About Hungary," criticizing the Soviet invasion of Hungary.
 In 1958, he was expelled from the Komsomol and graduate school for this action.

 From 1958 to 1964, he worked at the Kirov (formerly Putilov) factory in Leningrad.

-Academic Activity
+Academic activity

-From 1964 to 1975, he was a graduate student, then an assistant, and then an associate professor in the Department of Economics of Contemporary Capitalism at Leningrad University.
+From 1964 to 1975, Sheynis was a graduate student, then an assistant, and then an associate professor in the Department of Economics of Contemporary Capitalism at Leningrad University.
 He taught the economics of foreign countries.
 He was forced to leave his teaching position at the university due to political "unreliability."

 From 1975 to 1977, he was a senior researcher at the Institute of Socio-Economic Problems of the USSR Academy of Sciences (Leningrad).
 From 1977, he became a senior researcher, leading researcher, and chief researcher at the IMEMO of the USSR Academy of Sciences (before being elected to the State Duma).
-Since 2000, he has again served as a chief research fellow at the IMEMO.
+From 2000, he again served as a chief research fellow at the IMEMO.